How does Rest Less make money

 9. Greenway House, Devon

-Greenway House was the holiday home of famous author Agatha Christie and her family.
+Greenway House was the holiday home of the famous author Agatha Christie and her family.
 Christie described Greenway as ‘the loveliest place in the world’.
 It was the place where she spent quality time with her family – reading, singing, and gardening – outside of the public eye.

 These days, visitors can explore Greenway – including the kitchens, library, and drawing rooms.
 The house is home to a collection of art and artefacts that were owned by Christie.
-Many of these were collected during her trips to Egypt, Syria, and Iraq which were fuelled by her love for archaeology.
+Many of these were collected during her trips to Egypt, Syria, and Iraq, which were fuelled by her love for archaeology.

 10. Polesden Lacey, Surrey